 A narrative description of how the project’s plan was carried out.

 Textbook Customization – OpenStax has done an excellent job in releasing new edition of the textbook and providing support to instructors.
 However, adding ancillaries to the existing OER will enhance instructional effectiveness of this 100% online course.
-The is ideal for a two-semester principles of economics course.
+The textbook is ideal for a two-semester principles of economics course.
 TECH 3111 Applied Economics is a one-semester survey course in Economics.
 The book was customized to make it appropriate for a one-semester survey of economics course.
 The book contains 34 chapters and 17 chapters were selected to be used for a survey course in Economics.
 The chapters were reordered and condensed by leaving out certain technical details to make it more comprehensible.

 PowerPoint Presentations Slides – The PowerPoint slides provided by OpenStax were customized to meet the course needs.

-Lightboard Lectures – Ten Lightboard lectures were created on concepts including Production Possibilities Curve, Demand and Law of Demand, Quantity Demanded vs. Change in Demand, Supply and Law of Supply, Quantity Supplied vs. Change in Supply, Equilibrium and Change in Equilibrium, Price Elasticity of Demand, Market Structure, Perfect Competition, and Monopoly.
+Lightboard Lectures – Ten Lightboard lectures were created on concepts including Production Possibilities Curve, Demand and Law of Demand, Change in Quantity Demanded vs. Change in Demand, Supply and Law of Supply, Change in Quantity Supplied vs. Change in Supply, Equilibrium and Change in Equilibrium, Price Elasticity of Demand, Market Structure, Perfect Competition, and Monopoly.
 The Lightboard videos are 10-20 minutes long.

 Cartoon Animation – One cartoon animation introducing the economic concept of resources was created.